-Law 30,190 (May 9, 2014), as modified by DL 1,059 allows farmers to import pesticides directly with a sworn affidavit stating basic product information.
-It establishes the Agrarian Sanitary National Authority as the local entity responsible for all agricultural pesticide imports.
-Implementing regulations are still being drafted.
+Law 30,190 (May 9, 2014), as modified by DL 1,059, permits farmers to import pesticides directly with a sworn affidavit stating basic product information.
+It designates SENASA as the local oversight agency responsible for all agricultural pesticide imports.
+Implementing regulations however are still being drafted.